dwellir-public/rpc-perf/README.md

 # RPC-perf

+## Update
+This repository is no longer maintained.
+If you want to perf test a substrate node, check out [artillery-engine-substrate](https://github.com/dwellir-public/artillery-engine-substrate).
+Artillery allows better work load modelling and is highly extensible.

 ## Introduction
 RPC-perf is a framework to stress test an RPC node for a given system configuration.
 The purpose of this framework is to help node operators to know which configurations are the optimal for a given system.
 This framework should work for all chains developed on Substrate.
 This toolkit have been tested on Kusama.